cadenzadesigns/ai-recipes/README.md

   8. Bake 9-11 minutes or until golden brown.

 NOTES:
-For chewier cookies, slightly underbake them.
-Store in an airtight container.
+  • For chewier cookies, slightly underbake them
+  • Store in an airtight container for up to 5 days
+  • Can be frozen for up to 3 months

 SOURCE: Grandma's Recipe Book
 ```

+### JSON Format

+The JSON files contain structured data perfect for importing into recipe management apps like Paprika.

 ## Development